Kong/docs.konghq.com/app/deck/file/manipulation/namespace.md

 To avoid this, you can namespace each API using a path prefix or have each API listen on a specific host.

-By default the `deck file namespace` command operates on all routes in a file.
+By default, the `deck file namespace` command operates on all routes in a file.
 To target specific routes, pass the `--selector` flag.

 ## Path prefix

-The simplest way to prevent colissions is to prefix each API's routes with a static path.
+The simplest way to prevent collisions is to prefix each API route with a static path.
 In this case, all routes in `/path/to/config` will be exposed under a `/billing` path:

 ```bash
 deck file namespace --path-prefix=/billing -s /path/to/config.yaml